sebasgo/pi-dawn/README.rst

     This second command will install Systemd service units for the web frontend and the alarm daemon.
-After this, it starts the services and enables them so they are automatically started at boot.
+After this, it starts the services and configures them for automatic launch at boot.

 That's it.
 You can access the web interface on port 80 of your Raspberry Pi.
-Use it to configure alarms or as light switch.
+Use it to configure alarms or as a light switch.

 Development
 -----------